nrebhun/nrebhun.github.io/projects.md

 storytelling.
 I plan to eventually add a section of my website dedicated to explaining Adventure Assistant in greater detail.

-In the meantime, check out [Adventure Assistant on Gtihub]
+In the meantime, check out [Adventure Assistant on Github]

 <!-- Turn into a Post at a later date